this-is-bennyk/puttyshape/README.md

 PuttyShape requires **at least Godot 4.4**.

 ## Installation
+Either:
+- Install the latest version from the [Asset Library](https://godotengine.org/asset-library/asset/3841).
-Download the plugin from the latest release and extract the addons/putty_shape folder into your Godot project.
+- Download the plugin from the latest release and extract the addons/putty_shape folder into your Godot project.

 ## License
 This project is licensed under the [MIT License](https://github.com/this-is-bennyk/playnub/blob/main/LICENSE).